Samsung Electronics Announces Results for Third Quarter of 2024

-(MENAFN- Asdaa BCW) - Quarterly revenue of KRW 79.1 trillion, operating profit at KRW 9.18 trillion

-- Company to focus on technological leadership in components and premium products with AI features

-Samsung Electronics today reported financial results for the third quarter ended Sept.
-30, 2024.
+(MENAFN- Asdaa-amman) Amman, Jordan – November 10, 2024 – Samsung Electronics today reported financial results for the third quarter ended September 30, 2024.

 The Company posted KRW 79.1 trillion in consolidated revenue, an increase of 7% from the previous quarter, on the back of the launch effects of new smartphone models and increased sales of high-end memory products.
 Operating profit declined to KRW 9.18 trillion, largely due to one-off costs, including the provision of incentives in the Device Solutions (DS) Division.